jagadeshchilla/MultiLanguage_Invoice_Extractor/README.md

 ### Basic Invoice Analysis
 1. Upload an invoice image (JPG, PNG, or WEBP)
 2. Select your preferred AI model
-3. Choose a quick action or ask a custom question
+3. Choose a quick question or ask a custom question
-4. Get comprehensive, structured results with all invoice data
+4. Get instant, accurate results

-### Comprehensive Data Extraction
-The "All Data" option provides complete invoice analysis including:

-**📋 Invoice Details**
-- Invoice number, date, due date, payment terms

-**🏢 Vendor Information**
-- Company name, address, contact details, tax ID

-**👤 Customer Information**
-- Bill-to name, address, contact information

-**💰 Financial Data**
-- Subtotal, tax amounts, total, currency, payment method

-**📦 Line Items**
-- Item descriptions, quantities, unit prices, totals

-**📝 Additional Information**
-- Notes, shipping details, reference numbers

 ### Custom Queries
-You can also ask specific questions like:
+Beyond the quick questions, you can ask custom questions like:
 - "What is the payment terms?"
 - "List all line items with quantities"
 - "What is the tax amount?"